 I was fully present while in the midst of photographing my garden and while wandering in the zinnias, listening to the bees.
 While cooking next to my husband.
 While reading in bed.

-This is my small private circle, my oasis, my home.
+This is my small private circle, my oasis, my lovely garden, my home.